StonyBrookNLP/tellmewhy/src/README.md

 5. After the evaluation is complete, you can use the raw output from MTurk with `analyse_human_evaluation_output.py` to obtain performance statistics.
 This also calculates weighted Fleiss Kappa to gauge inter-annotator agreement. <br>
 Example usage: `python analyse_human_evaluation_output.py --input-file mturk_output.csv`.
+This results in numbers similar to the ones used for Figure 2 in the [TellMeWhy](https://www3.cs.stonybrook.edu/~ylal/files/papers/acl2021F.pdf) paper.

+## Automatic Evaluation Steps

+Please follow the given steps to deploy human evaluation and analyse the results.

+1. Install the requirements using: `pip install -r requirements.txt` using `Python 3.7.11`.
+2. Perform inference on the `test_full` split and save the results to a CSV file.
+For best results, use the `csv.writer` object to write your predictions to a file.
+Your predictions file should contain the following columns: 'narrative', 'question', 'meta', 'predicted_answer', 'gold_answer', is_ques_answerable'.
+Please add your model's inference in the `predicted_answer` column.
+3. Run the `automatic_evaluation.py` script with the required arguments.
+Example usage: `python automatic_evaluation.py --test-output-file test_full_model_predictions.csv --log-file test_full_model.auto_metrics --temp-dir temp-dir-name`.
+This results in numbers similar to the ones used for Table 4 in the [TellMeWhy](https://www3.cs.stonybrook.edu/~ylal/files/papers/acl2021F.pdf) paper.

 ## Contact